WMLA-V1-ANZ-POC/uploader/procedure/README.md

 ## 4 - Poll Repository Periodically

-A cron job running periodically executes a python script which polls the repository, checks for the presence of new metadata, downloads the relevant asset(s) (the metadata is a pointer to the actual location of the asset housed in Artifactory) and writes the contents to the shared drive, now accessible by the NFS clients.
+A cron job running periodically executes a python script which polls the repository, checks for the presence of new metadata, downloads the relevant asset(s) (the metadata is a pointer to the actual location of the asset housed in Artifactory) and writes the contents to the shared drive, now accessible by the NFS clients (the GPU based in house servers).

+The following security measures were implemented:

+1) SSH based authentication prior to performing the git clone
+2) Artifactory credentials stored securely in the server (just one of the servers suffices) only accessible by the root user.

+## 5 - Write

+Finally, as the name implies, the downloaded asset is written to the intended location, provided the asset is not already present of course.

+## Summary

+From an end user perspective, proviced both the asset is to be uploaded to artifactory and the corresponding pull request is merged, the asset should be present in the server shortly thereafter.
+Note, we can remove Git (it is essentially acting as a "middle man" here) and directly query artifactory.
+That said, using Git as the source of truth would likely negate any auditing and compliance concerns.

+## Extensions

+Right now, to troubleshoot any runtime errors (very unlikely to occur due to the nature of this task), one must inspect crond runtime logs in the server (/var/log/cron; don't quote me on this).
+This is probably not a dealbreaker, as this is expected to run smoothly.
+That said, if advanced reporting was required, extra work must be done (Eg, parsing and forwarding the cron logs to a group of users via, say, SMTP).

+Finally, I am using a simple python client (nothing wrong with that for a POC).
+A fully-fledged production solution may emply automation agents such as Ansible.
+Error checking, custom retry policies, ensuring idemponecy, debugging and logging are provided out of the box.